 The U.S. Agency for International Development’s (USAID) Food for Peace program maintains a warehouse for pre-positioned food assistance commodities in Djibouti, serving as a hub for rapid response in parts of Africa and Asia.
 International Broadcasting Bureau facilities in Djibouti transmit Arabic-language programming, and Voice of America Somali Service broadcasts to the Horn and the Arabian Peninsula.

 Djibouti’s economic growth is hindered by a rapidly expanding workforce that is poorly matched to the economic needs of the country, resulting in high unemployment, and a lack of qualified applicants for jobs in certain sectors.
 Other obstacles to growth include high electricity costs, chronic water shortages, poor health indicators, food insecurity, and governance challenges.
-U.S. assistance supports education, health, workforce development, renewable energy, and civil society development.
+U.S. assistance supports a program portfolio to accelerate economic growth; strengthen primary education and technical training opportunities for youth; improve, health, and build a vibrant civil society to contribute more fully to Djibouti’s development priorities.

-U.S. health assistance focuses on HIV/AIDS prevention among key populations in Djibouti City, and along migratory paths and critical cross-border trade routes.
+U.S. health assistance focuses on the HIV/AIDS prevention-care-treatment continuum for key populations and priority populations in Djibouti-city, and along migratory paths and critical cross-border trade routes.

 Educational and cultural exchange programs cement people-to-people ties between the United States and Djibouti.
 Through the Young African Leaders Initiative (YALI), the International Visitors Leadership Program, the Fulbright Program, and English language programs, Djiboutian leaders and American experts are exchanging ideas and expertise on issues of mutual interest and developing leadership and skills training.